 - Six on-site observations are required.
 If the teacher candidate has two assignments, three are required for each assignment. - An observation may be announced or unannounced.
 In order to gather sufficient information and to provide effective feedback, an observation should include a complete lesson.
-During the observation, the teacher candidate's lesson plan as well as the implementation of the plan should be considered by the supervisor. - Each observation should be immediately followed by a conference with the teacher candidate. - The observation must be recorded on an approved observation form. - Data gathered from observations will be utilized in the preparation of performance ratings for the teacher candidate. - Determination of the teacher candidate's grade should be made by the university supervisor after conferring with the mentor teacher and completing other appropriate assessment documents and the final PDE 430 evaluation.
-Both the appropriate assessment documents.and the PDE 430 must be delivered to the program coordinator who will forward them to the appropriate individuals within the university. - Final academic grades for teacher candidates must be assigned and submitted to the Office of the Registrar.
+During the observation, the teacher candidate's lesson plan as well as the implementation of the plan should be considered by the supervisor. - Each observation should be immediately followed by a conference with the teacher candidate. - The observation must be recorded on an approved observation form. - Data gathered from observations will be utilized in the preparation of performance ratings for the teacher candidate. - Determination of the teacher candidate's grade should be made by the university supervisor after conferring with the mentor teacher and completing other appropriate assessment documents on Tk20.
+The appropriate assessment documents must be delivered to the program coordinator who will forward them to the appropriate individuals within the university. - Final academic grades for teacher candidates must be assigned and submitted to the Office of the Registrar.